The definition of part-time practice refers to the term “professional time”. What kinds of activities are considered professional time?

 The following are examples of activities that should not be included in a calculation of professional time:

 - any continuing education courses taken on weekends or in the evening

 - time spent as a director on a board if not acting as a lawyer

 - social time spent with clients.

-As well, you will not be considered to have been in part-time practice for the current fiscal year, and will not qualify for the part-time practice premium discount for the next POLICY year.
+As well, since you are not in part-time practice for the current fiscal year, you will not qualify for the part-time practice premium discount for the next policy year.